lelutin/puppet-asterisk/README.md

    directories (all files under the old dirs will be automatically recreated in the new directories).

- * The defines that were previously named asterisk::context::xyz are now named asterisk::snippet::xyz.
+ * The defines that were previously named asterisk::context::xyz (or transitorily asterisk::snippet::xyz) are now named asterisk::xyz.
 Users will need to adjust their manifests to upgrade.

  * The `queues_monitor_type` and `queues_monitor_format` parameters to the
    default class were removed in favor of using quoted strings in the options